 Cement Boards Vs Fibre Cement Boards - What's The Difference?

+The two main types of cement boards are Fibre Cement Board (FCB) and Cement Bonded Particle Board (CBPB).
 Fibre cement board is typically applied as a siding or backer board.
 While regular cement backer boards are often used as a tile backer alone.

 Unlike cement boards which are reinforced with treated wood flakes, cement fibre boards are reinforced with cellulose fibres (a plant extract).
 As can be inferred by their name, they both utilise cement as a binder.